goperreault/goperreault.github.io/proj_gpeligne15.md

 layout: default
 ---
 # The Grand Paris Express around Paris, Line 15
 Project that draws the intended line around the city of Paris.
-It compares the future line 15 to the existing metro and RER lines.
+It compares the future line 15 to the existing Métro, RER and Transilien lines.
 It also adds La Petite Ceinture, the city of Paris' defunct circular line that operated passenger services until the [1930s](https://www.paris.fr/petiteceinture).
-Line 15 would therefore connect the existing lines as a peripheral in a similar fashion to La Petite Ceinture.
-## Line 15 and existing metro lines
+## Line 15 and existing Métro lines
 The following map shows Line 15 in comparison to the existing Métro lines.
 <div id="mapidmetro" style="width: 700px; height: 500px">
       <script>